jrepp/vec/README.md

 # API
 To preserve the type expression across calls, vector functions are macros.
-The parameter `v` in each function must be a *pointer* to a structure which contains the vector fields.
+The parameter `v` in each function must be a *pointer* to a structure that contains the vector fields.
 Most APIs have a pointer version and may also have a reverse iteration option.
-The arguments of each API are expanded in a macro, avoid side-effects in your arguments.
+The arguments of each API are expanded in a macro, to avoid side effects in your arguments.

 Avoid side effects.
 The following actually increments `i` twice.
 ```c